Whakatipu Pūtaiao

 Carol Brieseman

 Carol has been a Primary teacher for over 30 years and at Hampton Hill School for the past 22 years, including the last few years as the Across School Lead for Tawa Kahui Ako.
 Science is a subject that Carol is very passionate about, and this is contagious with her students and colleagues too.
 She enjoys integrating Science with other curriculum areas – especially in helping kids experience success in literacy through scientific investigations.
 Professionally Carol has been involved with numerous science education organisations including NZAPSE, planning the annual national Primary Science Week; Capital City Science Educators (CCSE); Scicon; and the Argo Education Panel (International) to name just a few.
 In 2012 Carol undertook the Royal Society Primary Science Teacher Fellowship and in 2014 received the Primary Science Teacher Fellowship Alumni Award.
 In 2018 she was awarded the Prime Minister’s Science Teacher Award.
+Carol has been a House of Science PLD Facilitator since July 2022.

 National Priorities